Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/pydantic_dts.md

 ## CLASS

+- We can define types for each field, Nullability and whether it is required or optional.
 - We can use Pydantic field definitions on what will be valid data.
+- Define aliases for deserialization and serialization.
 - We can use Custom Validator functions.

 ## OUTPUT